Understanding Fatty Liver Disease

 • Greens like cauliflower, spinach, and broccoli

-• Fatty fishes like salmon, sardines, and tuna (rich in omega-3 fatty acids)
+• Fatty fish like salmon, sardines, and tuna (rich in omega-3 fatty acids)

 • Nuts and seeds